briankeane/SwiftSortableTableViews/README.md

 ### SortableTableViewDataSource

-You must handle the transfer of a data source when an item is moved from one list two another.
+***You must handle the transfer of the underlying data when an item is moved from one list to another***.

 SortableTableViewDataSource allows you to handle this in either the receiving table or the releasing table by providing one of two SortableTableViewDataSource functions:

 1. `func sortableTableView(_ willReleaseItem )`